-This blog provides an update regarding recent changes since our blog dated 20 July 2021.
-You can read our earlier blog here.
+This insights provides an update regarding recent changes since our insights dated 20 July 2021.
+You can read our earlier insights here.

 The Treasury Laws Amendment (2021 Measures No. 1) Bill 2021 (“the Bill”) passed both houses of the Commonwealth Parliament last week.
 The Bill received royal assent on 13 August 2021 and came into force on 14 August 2021.

 The Bill temporarily amends the Corporations Act 2001 (Cth) (“Corporations Act”) from 14 August 2021 until 31 March 2022, to make it clear that companies can validly electronically execute documents (including deeds) provided certain criteria have been met.